angelbarrera92/k8s-tunnel-controller/README.md

 ## Based on go-http-tunnel

 This project uses the [go-http-tunnel](https://github.com/mmatczuk/go-http-tunnel) by [`mmatczuk`](https://github.com/mmatczuk) upstream projec.
-The server side component is running in a cloud instance.
+The server-side component is running in a cloud instance.

 Ideally, this kubernetes controller will hide the technical details of the tunneling and expose a simple API to expose services.